itom-project/itom/docs/userDoc/source/02_installation/build_dependencies.rst

 **Compiler, IDE** (mandatory)

-You can use any compiler and integrated developement environment (IDE) which is supported by **CMake** (http://www.cmake.org/cmake/help/v2.8.10/cmake.html#section_Generators).
+You can use any compiler and integrated development environment (IDE) which is supported by **CMake** (http://www.cmake.org/cmake/help/v2.8.10/cmake.html#section_Generators).
-On Windows systems, we develop with **Visual Studio 2010 Professional**, whereas we use **QtCreator** for the developement under Linux.
-QtCreator is no generator of CMake, however
+On Windows systems, we develop with **Visual Studio 2010 Professional**, whereas we use **QtCreator** for the development under Linux.
+QtCreator is no specific CMake generator, however
 QtCreator directly supports CMakeLists.txt-files.
 It is also possible to use the free express edition of Visual Studio.

 .. note::

     Please consider that you need to install the Service Pack 1 for Visual Studio 2010 Professional when compiling a 64bit version of |itom|.
+It is even recommended to install the service pack for a 32bit compilation.

 **CMake** (mandatory)